ICHEC/qpcc/lecture-01/demystifying-qc.md

 This is a challenge and has limited the ability to build smaller transistors and more densely packed classical processors.​

-However, quantum mechanics and quantum effects that happen in a device at such small scales have been the opportunity to represent and process data in a different paradigm – quantum computing technologies.​
+However, quantum mechanics and quantum effects that happen in a device at such small scales offer the opportunity to represent and process data in a different paradigm – quantum computing technologies.​

 Rather than controlling a flow of electrons, and using that to represent zero or one as binary states of data – quantum computing works at such as small scale where the states of data are represented using individual particles - electrons or ions or specific charged atoms – and these individual particles are then controlled and manipulated to implement processing of their states and data​